parsiyte/GPPRMon/README.md

  - **MSHR Hits:** When data is not found in the looked sector of the cache line, and the miss request is already located in the MSHR buffer, it is recorded as MSHR hit. <br>

 For DRAM, access descriptions are as follows:
- - **Row Buffer Hits:** The data looked for by the current instruction exists in the DRAM row buffer which holds the element of the last access.
+ - **Row Buffer Hits:** The data looked for by the current instruction exists in the DRAM row buffer, which holds the element of the last access.
  - **Row Buffer Misses:** The data looked for by the current instruction does not exist in the row buffer.

 3) GPU Throughput and Power Consumption <br>

 GPUs mainly consist of SMs ,which holds functional units, register files and caches, NoCs and memory partitions in which there are DRAM banks and L2 caches.
 For the configured architectures, the number of L1D cache is equal to SMs (SIMT Core Clusters), the number of DRAM banks is equal to the number of memory partition and the number of L2 caches is equal to the number of memory partition * 2. <br>

 ![KID=0_gpuAverageStatsForInterval=55000_55500](https://user-images.githubusercontent.com/73446582/219937405-6ea3e694-706f-4b1d-866a-8c198e45424e.png)

 The third visualization shows the on average L1D, L2 cache and DRAM access statistics in the Memory Usage Metrics, average IPC among active SMs and Power Consumption Metrics of NoCs, memory partitions of L2 caches and MC+DRAM, and SMs.